ricardoquesada/unijoysticle/DOCUMENTATION.md

 In this mode you control both joysticks at the same time.
 A game controller is needed for this.
 Can't be played with the "virtual" dpad.
-It is called "Commando" mode, since it allows you to play the Commando game by using:
+It is called "Commando" mode, since it allows you to play games like Commando, Turrican II or Dropzone since:

-* The dpad to control the movements of the Hero
+* The dpad and the left stick are mapped to Joystick #2 direction movements
+* The right stick is mapped to Joysticke #1 directional movements
-* Button A to fire (mapped to Joy#2 fire)
+* Button A is mapped to Joystick #2 Fire
-* Button B to throw grenades.
-Spacebar is not needed anymore! (mapped to Joy#1 fire)
+* Button B is mapped to Joystick #1 Fire
+* Button X is mapped to Joystick #1 Down
-* and Button X and Y are mapped to Joy#1-down and Joy#1-right respectively
+* Button Y is mapped to Joystick #1 Rigth

-You can do much more than that, since you control both joysticks.
-So you can play multiplayer games controlling both players at the same time.
-Not for the mere mortals.
+For example:

+ * in Commando you can throw grenades by pressing button B.
+ * in Turrican II you can use the special weapon by pressing button B
+ * in Dropzone you can use button B to throw bombs and button X to active cloak

 __Compatibility:__